fbpx

 How much?

 People in the UK who suffer from a visual impairment or blindness can apply for a 50% discount on their television licence.
-This usually costs £157.50 as of 2020, however with the discount applied, the cost is £78.75.
+This usually costs £169.50 but with the discount it is £84.75.

 Remember, this is for the whole household to benefit from.
-Therefore if you live with someone who is blind and they are not aware of this, then they should consider applying.
+So if you live with someone who is blind and they are not aware of this, then they should consider applying.

 Full details are here.